dillhicks/ECE_143_11/README.md

 # Usage and Modules Used:

+To just use the dash app, run dash_app.ipynb.
+It will load preprocessed data from pickle in pickles folder.
+To redo preprocessing, follow steps below.

 All modules below can be installed with conda except for those marked with a *

 ### Scraping: